 Tax On Property Rentals

-For smaller companies (between 1 and 24 employees and turnover of less than 5 million Euros) the rates for 2015 are 28% followed by 25% for 2016.
+For smaller companies (between 1 and 24 employees and turnover of less than 5 million Euros) the rates for 2016/17 are 25%.

 Newly formed companies enjoy a reduced rate of company tax of just 15% for the first two years of business.